emilianobovetti/AdStopEnforcer/README.md

 ------------------------------------

 I am sorry to say that, but it requires a lot of work.
 Since June 2016 I had not time to make the major improvements AdStopEnforcer needs.
 I loved this project and I hope someone found it useful.

-I thank you all : )
+Thank you all : )

 ------------------------------------